sensu/sensu-ansible/docs/single_master.md

 rabbitmq_server: true
 redis_server: true
 ```
-This would set the node `master.cmacr.ae` to act as the Sensu, RabbitMQ, and Redis server for all Sensu communications across your infrastructure.
+This would set the node `master.cmacr.ae` to act as the Sensu, RabbitMQ, and redis server for all Sensu communications across your infrastructure.

 ## Statically setting the communication endpoints
 In `defaults/main.yml` the following keys have the following values: